veraison/services/utils/gen-corim/README.md

 ### Key File

-Pass the -encoded key material needed to verify the evidence via the `--key-file` switch (abbrev. `-k`).
+Public key material needed to verify the evidence via the `--key-file` switch (abbrev. `-k`).
 The key file is expected be in [jwk](https://openid.net/specs/draft-jones-json-web-key-03.html) format.

 ### Template Directory